Northern Irelands position regarding trading in goods

 - Obtain a customs decision in Northern Ireland

-An ‘XI’ prefixed EORI can only be obtained if an EORI prefixed GB is already held.
-The ‘XI’ prefixed EORI must be shown on invoices, statistical reporting filings and customs documents, for transactions where goods are supplied to Northern Ireland by VAT registered EU businesses and where there is a sale or movement of goods from Northern Ireland to the EU.
+The ‘XI’ prefixed VAT number must be shown on invoices, statistical reporting filings and customs documents, for transactions where goods are supplied to Northern Ireland by VAT registered EU businesses and where there is a sale or movement of goods from Northern Ireland to the EU.

-HMRC has set up an online Trader Support Service (TSS), in order to assist businesses in moving goods between Northern Ireland and Great Britain.
-VAT registered businesses located in Northern Ireland will be automatically issued with a new XI EORI.
+HMRC has set up an online Trader Support Service (TSS), in order to assist businesses and forwarders acting on their behalf, in moving goods between Northern Ireland and Great Britain.

 UK Trader Scheme launched

-The New UK Trader Scheme (UKTS) is now available to help ensure businesses will not pay tariffs on the movement of goods from Great Britain to Northern Ireland, where the goods are to remain in the UK customs territory.
-Businesses can self-declare goods not ‘at risk’ of entering the EU (see below), so they do not become subject to duty.
+The New UK Trader Scheme (UKTS) is available to help ensure businesses and forwarders acting on their behalf, to not pay tariffs on the movement of goods from Great Britain to Northern Ireland, where the goods are to remain in the UK customs territory.
+Businesses can self-declare goods not ‘at risk’ of entering the EU, so they do not become subject to duty.

 Treatment of sales and deliveries of goods